starvagrant/toh/toh.markdown/something_viscous_in_st_louis.md

 But as he was focusing on committing names and causes of death to memory, he ran across something that puzzled him.
 The obituary of a one Robert Friedman, numerologist, who had been stabbed outside the Rio de Oculto bookstore.
 This struck him as strange because he would have thought the paper would have mentioned a fatal stabbing much closer to the front page.

 He showed the entry to his uncle Walter for a second opinion.
 Walter replied that sometimes, in morbid interest, he followed the latest writings of "kooks and quacks".
 He justified this interest on the grounds that he was curious as to the motivation of trying to turn science back into mythology and thus reverse it's progress.
-He had not heard Friedman, who had apparently written 12 books on the subject, covering such topics as Nostradamus' prophecies, The numerological implications of the work of the Free Masons, and numerological biograhpy of Edgar Cayce and his prophecies of regarding the continent of Atlantis.
+He had not heard Friedman, who had apparently written 12 books on the subject, covering such topics as Nostradamus' prophecies, The numerological implications of the work of the Free Masons, and numerological biography of Edgar Cayce and his prophecies of regarding the continent of Atlantis.
 This last part Walter pointed out to Creed.

 "Guess you won't have to disprove this guy on a television show, huh?
 Hey, don't sweat it, death is a fiercer adversary."
 It was a little morbid for his uncle.
 But this really felt right, and it provided a place to look, the Rio de Oculto bookstore.
 They got back into Creed's car and Walter reached for his smart phone, and googled the store.